jipgg/Dluau/README.md

 of providing a synchronized environment for loading external luau C API dynamic libraries and statically resolving dependencies.

 In its current stage, the project does lack proper debugging information and error messages in certain aspects as well as a very volatile standard library API.
-Suggestions for the standard library features would be HIGHLY appreciated.
+Suggestions for the standard library features and design decisions would be HIGHLY appreciated.
 ## Resolves Dependencies Statically
 The runtime does some mild regex-based preprocessing at startup for `dlload`, `dlrequire`, `require` and `nameof`, which allows it to resolve dependencies (scripts, DLLs and Standard library dependencies) statically,